 We encourage engaged Buddhism, especially in the face of the multiple crises the world is facing.
-Many of us have been involved in environmental activism through Extinction Rebellion Buddhists and other groups.
+Many of us have been involved in environmental activism and our ministers also visit prisons, care homes etc.

 We are interested in ecological Buddhism: a Buddhism that is rooted in the Earth, that appreciates interconnectedness, and that is curious about the wisdom of indigenous communities.
 We are supported by doing Buddhist practice outside.

 We practise everyday Buddhism, bringing the insights and spirit of Buddhism into our ordinary lives and making Buddhism accessible to everyone.

 Whilst respecting the wisdom of elders, we try to mitigate for power – sharing power out when possible, avoiding steep hierarchy, and encouraging others in the group to take on responsibility and to have a say in how we do things when appropriate.
 We work to understand systems of privilege and oppression, both in ourselves and in the world.

-If you would like to explore Bright Earth Buddhism through the wisdom of many teachers, read more about our Living the Dharma Programme which takes place mainly through book study groups.
-You can also join us for Buddhist practice either in person or online – read more here.
+If you would like to explore Bright Earth Buddhism through the wisdom of many teachers, read more about our book study groups.
+You can also join us for Buddhist practice either in person or online.
 Sign up to our newsletter here and do send us any questions.